tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 # Creating An Invocable

 Whether you spell it invokable or invocable, the idea of an Invocable is central to Stuart.
-If you're unfamiliar with what it is, refer to the using document in the root docs folder or feature_invocable in the features folder.
+If you're unfamiliar with what it is, refer to the "Using" document in the root docs folder or feature_invocable in the features folder.
 In a nutshell, an invokable is a small python file that gets the build environment setup for it.
-It gets a settings file (that the invocable defines the interface for) that provides information about the that we are being invoked on.
+It gets a settings file (that the invocable defines the interface for) that provides information about what we are being invoked on.

 This guide is written in the style of a tutorial.
 This is based on the real example of an invokable [here](https://github.com/microsoft/mu_basecore).

 ## The problem statement

-One feature that Project Mu offers is that of a binary packaged Crypto and Networking, known as SharedCrypto and SharedNetworking respectively.
+One feature that Project Mu offers is that of a binary-packaged Crypto and Networking, known as SharedCrypto and SharedNetworking respectively.
-This allows your platform to skip the expensive step of compiling OpenSSL or other crypto libraries and instead use a known good crypto library that is built from a known good source.
+This allows your platform to skip the expensive step of compiling OpenSSL or other crypto libraries and instead use a known-good crypto library that is built from a known good source.
-For more information on Shared Networking and Shared Crypto, go check it out [here](https://microsoft.github.io/mu/dyn/mu_plus/SharedCryptoPkg/feature_sharedcrypto/) and [here](https://microsoft.github.io/mu/dyn/mu_basecore/NetworkPkg/SharedNetworking/SharedNetworking/).
+For more information on SharedNetworking and SharedCrypto, go check it out [here](https://microsoft.github.io/mu/dyn/mu_plus/SharedCryptoPkg/feature_sharedcrypto/) and [here](https://microsoft.github.io/mu/dyn/mu_basecore/NetworkPkg/SharedNetworking/SharedNetworking/).

 Now, how are Shared Binaries built?
 Check out the code on [github](https://github.com/microsoft/mu_basecore) under NetworkPkg/SharedNetworking/DriverBuilder.py (it may move, this is where it was at time of writing), which is the invokable that powers the shared binaries.